Skip to main content

 How do I add style themes?

-#In React Native, common themes are defined for components in stylesheets and then used in components.
+In React Native, common themes are defined for components in stylesheets and then used in components.

-In Flutter, create uniform styling for almost everything by defining the styling in the ThemeData
+In Flutter, create uniform styling for almost everything by defining the styling in the ThemeData class and passing it to the theme property in the MaterialApp widget.

 @override